flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 int* const p2 = &i; // data is not, pointer is const
 ```

-2. A const data cannot be bind with a normal pointer, while a const data pointer can be bind with a normal data, but cannot modify the value through the pointer;
+b) A const data cannot be bind with a normal pointer, while a const data pointer can be bind with a normal data, but cannot modify the value through the pointer;

 ```
 const double *cptr;